 What is PIP?

-PIP is an optional coverage that you may add to your auto insurance policy.
+PIP is an optional coverage that can be added to your auto insurance policy.
 If you're in an auto accident, it can help pay for:

 PIP applies no matter who is at fault.
 But be aware there are some situations when it doesn't apply.